-Your data will be stored at the gene sequencing laboratory and also on The Institute of Cancer Research secure data cloud system with your consent, if in a study.
+Your data will be stored at the gene sequencing laboratory with your consent.
 There is no storage cost for 5 years; this is borne by us if you agree to your results being anonymously available for research.

 Can I have my results anonymised or destroyed after the test?